hellerve/blog/wip/Implementing_the_Builder_Pattern_in_Carp.md

 For this part we’re going to have to check the type and only emit things when we encounter types we know how to treat.

+Firstly, we write an entrypoint that extracts the members and calls our recursive function.
+You know the deal by now.

 ```
 (defndynamic generate-type-builders [t]
   (generate-type-builder t (members t)))
 ```
 <div class="figure-label">Fig. 17: The `generate-type-builders` macro.</div>

+In our recursive function we’re going to call a helper called `generate-type-builder-for` for each element in the list.
+In the end we’re going to return an empty list, and `cons` everything together.
+So far, this is pretty similar to what we did before.

 ```
 (defndynamic generate-type-builder [t ms]